Crochet a Stay In Touch Crossover

 - 3.75mm F Hook

 Following the directions for the Over the Rainbow Dishcloth Pattern, crochet 2 squares.
 I dropped to the F hook to make the squares tighter and more sturdy.
-I used self-striping yarn instead of changing colors, but the colors options are limitless.
+I used self-striping yarn instead of changing colours, but the colour options are limitless.
 I used one ball for my project, but I only had 18″ of yarn left when I was done.

 Here’s how you make the squares.